CEXTBurmawala/notes/deploy/deploy_to_Prod_jenkins.md

 - Once an app is deployed to Prod, the yellowfin reporting should be setup.
 - Once done, redeploy the app with the yellowfin envars.
 - Log into the app > settings > user roles and edit & save the super user.
+- To confirm that the users have yellowfin access, add "yellowfin username" to the grid and confirm that the usernames are present.

 ### Final prod push